-- In the event of an emergency, the primary manner in which we communicate to parents is OneCallNow.
-Therefore, it is very important that we have up-to-date phone numbers from you at all times. - In the event of a tornado, the faculty and children follow the tornado evacuations plans posted in each classroom. - In the event of a fire, the evacuation routes in each room are followed. - The school does periodic drills for fire, tornado, shelter-in-place, and lockdown.

-- In the event of utility failure and severe weather, the severity of the failure will be accessed and appropriate actions will be determined and communicated to parents. - Should we evacuate the children for any other reason, parents will be notified via OneCallNow and/or email.
+- In the event of an emergency, the primary way we communicate to parents is Procare.
+Therefore, it is very important that every parent can login to their account without issue. - In the event of a tornado, the faculty and children follow the tornado evacuation plans posted in each classroom. - In the event of a fire, the evacuation routes in each room are followed. - ✓ The school does periodic drills for fire, tornado, shelter-in-place, and lockdown. - In the event of utility failure and severe weather, the severity of the failure will be assessed, and appropriate actions will be determined and communicated to parents. - Should we evacuate the children for any other reason, parents will be notified via Procare and/or email.
 Routes followed are posted in the classroom and throughout the building.